SECURITIES AND EXCHANGE COMMISSION

 This report has been prepared by management of Gibraltar Industries Inc. (herein referred to as the “Company,” “we,” “us,” or “our”).

-Gibraltar is a leading manufacturer and provider of products and services for the renewable energy, conservation, residential, industrial and infrastructure markets.
+Gibraltar is a leading manufacturer and provider of products and services for the renewable energy, residential, agtech, and infrastructure markets.

 2. Products Overview

-Gibraltar does not make purchases of raw ore or unrefined Conflict Minerals and makes no purchases in the DRC or any of the adjoining countries (“covered countries”).
+Gibraltar does not make purchases of raw ore or unrefined Conflict Minerals and makes no purchases in the Democratic Republic of the Congo (“DRC”) or any of the adjoining countries (“Covered Countries”).
 However, for a limited number of our products, the Company does purchase parts and components from suppliers, such as electronic components, motors, or other metals and substances which require the use of Conflict Minerals.

 As a result, we determined that a small portion of our products, including electronically controlled ventilation products, powered ventilation products, motorized awnings, metal roofing products and electronically controlled parcel lockers, contain Conflict Minerals that are necessary to the functionality or production of these products.
 In addition, we determined that products subject to painting, galvanizing or further additional outside-processing to the end product, may contain Conflict Minerals.